Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: From Unified Formalisms To Exhaustive Algebras

-where $\ket{\psi_m},\ket{\psi_n} \in \mT$, and we sometimes refer to bond algebras of this form as ``Shiraishi-Mori" bond algebras.
-Indeed, this can be verified for several examples we discuss in Sec.~\ref{sec:scarexamples} with appropriately chosen $h_{[j]}$'s as explained above, using numerical methods we present in \cite{moudgalya2022numerical}.
-Note that if the above $\tmC_\SM$ is true, then by the DCT $\tmA_{\SM}$ is the algebra of all operators that leave the singlet space $\mT$ invariant and degenerate, hence all Hamiltonians with this property can be constructed from the generators of $\tmA_{\SM}$.
-This includes Hamiltonians of the form of Eq.~(\ref{eq:SMHamil}) with $H_0 = 0$, which are examples of type I Hamiltonians discussed in Sec.~\ref{subsec:symhamtypes}, as well as Hamiltonians that are not of that form, which we refer to as type II Hamiltonians; and we show explicit examples of these in Sec.~\ref{sec:scarexamples}.
-Hence such $\tmA_{\SM}$ is an example of $\mA_{\scar}$ discussed in Sec.~\ref{subsec:QMBSfamilies}, although it does not include Hamiltonians that break the degeneracies of the QMBS.
-To understand all Hamiltonians that simply have the states $\{\ket{\psi_n}\}$ as eigenstates, including the ones that lift the degeneracies among them, we can further consider the local algebra corresponding to the families of Hamiltonians defined implicitly in Eq.~(\ref{eq:SMHamil}), given by $\mA_{\SM} = \lgen \{P_{[j]} h_{[j]} P_{[j]}\}, H_0 \rgen$.
-Assuming the addition of $H_0$ lifts the degeneracies among the states in $\mT$,\footnote{Note that this depends on the precise model in hand, and there might not exist a local $H_0$ that lifts all the degeneracies.
-In that case, the commutant would also contain ket-bra operators of states that remain degenerate under $H_0$.} we expect its commutant to be completely spanned by projectors onto the eigenstates of $H_{0}$ within $\mT$.
-Hence we expect the local and commutant algebra pair
+where $\ket{\psi_m},\ket{\psi_n} \in \mT$; we sometimes refer to bond algebras of this form as ``Shiraishi-Mori" bond algebras.
+A proof of this statement depends on the specific details of the operators and the target spaces, but it can be verified for several examples we discuss in Sec.~\ref{sec:scarexamples} using numerical methods we present in \cite{moudgalya2022numerical}.
+The existence of this pair of algebras is equivalent to the statement that $\tmA_{\SM}$ is irreducible in $\mT^{\perp}$, the orthogonal complement of the target space $\mT$ of Eq.~(\ref{eq:targetdefn}).
+While it is not a priori clear that $\tmA_{\SM}$ can be generated by strictly local terms, in App.~\ref{app:SMexistence} we are able to prove the following Lemma that guarantees the existence of such an algebra as long as a target space $\mT$ of the form of Eq.~(\ref{eq:targetdefn}) exists. \begin{restatable}{lem}{smsuf} Consider the target space $\mT = \{\ket{\psi},\;\;P_{[j]}\ket{\psi} = 0\}$, where $P_{[j]}$'s are strictly local projectors of range at most an $L$-independent number $r_{\max}$.
+Then, we can always construct a bond algebra $\tmA_{\SM} = \lgen \{\wh_{[j]}\} \rgen$ where $\wh_{[j]}$'s are strictly local terms of range bounded by some $L$-independent number $r'_{\max} \geq r_{\max}$, such that it is irreducible in $\mT^\perp$, the orthogonal complement of the target space. \end{restatable} Hence such $\tmA_{\SM}$ is an example of $\tmA_{\scar}$ discussed in Sec.~\ref{subsec:QMBSfamilies}, in particular it contains all Hamiltonians that have the QMBS $\{\ket{\psi_n}\}$ as degenerate eigenstates.
+The block decomposition corresponding to such algebras is depicted in Fig.~\ref{fig:blocks}(c).
+Note that while Lem.~\ref{lem:smsuf} provides an upper bound on the range of the generators of $\tmA_{\SM}$, in many examples discussed in Sec.~\ref{sec:scarexamples} we are able to use the structure of the states in $\mT$ to reduce this range.
+To understand all Hamiltonians that simply have the states $\{\ket{\psi_n}\}$ as eigenstates, including the ones that lift the degeneracies among them, we can simply add \textit{a single} $H_0$ to the generators of $\tmA_{\SM}$.
+That is, assuming the existence of an $H_0$ that lifts all the degeneracies among the states in $\mT$,\footnote{Note that this depends on the precise model in hand.
+The required $H_0$ might lie outside $\tmC$, since the only required condition is that it leaves the target space $\mT$ invariant, hence $H_0$ can be any local operator that commutes with the projector onto $\mT$.
+There might also not exist any local $H_0$ that lifts all the degeneracies, in which case the commutant would also contain ket-bra operators of states that remain degenerate under $H_0$.} it is clear that we can write down a local and commutant algebra pair of the form